 It’s a simple strategy, but it’s one that’s worked wonders for BarkBox.
 Not only does this subscription box business now have its own verified Instagram account, but more importantly, it has over one million engaged followers to go along with it.
 They love BarkBox’s posts and regularly share them, exponentially growing BarkBox’s social reach in the process.

-So, why does Instagram work so nicely for subscription box businesses?
+So, why does Instagram marketing for subscription businesses work so nicely?
 What’s the secret sauce in which they’re smothering they’re posts?
 To be completely honest, the answer isn’t all that shocking—emotional connection.
 That’s all there is to it.

 For any e-commerce business looking to make a splash out on the market, the key is to have customers taking pride in their purchases.
 When they feel a genuine sense of accomplishment through having used your products and services, they’ll carry the bulk of the social media marketing load for you.